#NAMA: How Aarogya Setu can be improved

 - Open source the app: Prof. Banerjee argues that making the code auditable is essential: “Making the source code open should be mandatory.
 When you are making a public application it has to be eyeballed by many people.
 Basic ethics and propriety demands that to have happened.
 There is a backend that is more opaque.”

-- Integrate with real-life health services to boost trust: “Door-to-door services should happen to have better quality data being fed into the system.
+- Integrate with real-life health services to boost trust: “Door-to-door services should happen so that better quality data is fed into the system.
 Now after this, contact tracing can be more valid.
-That way there could be more trust in the system.
+That way, there could be more trust in the system.
 Consent should be taken by health officials before sharing the anonymised data, like in Singapore’s TraceTogether app,” Shree argued.

 - If useful, use before community transmission for next outbreak: Prof. Raman said, “If there is even limited evidence of Bluetooth contact tracing being marginally useful, it might be worth using it before the community transmission stage for future diseases.
 The design and the implementation should be made open.”

-Note: ***Update (April 21 10 am): Article was edited for clarity.